Surfside Preconstruction Condos & New Developments

 Walkability here is real, not marketing.
 Residents genuinely walk or bike for daily errands.
 The compact one-square-mile size, continuous sidewalks, pedestrian crossings, and concentrated services along Harding Avenue create practical pedestrian lifestyle.
 This represents a significant quality-of-life advantage over car-dependent Sunny Isles or Bal Harbour.

 Surfside offers a low-key, family-oriented social atmosphere centered on beach lifestyle, local dining, and community events rather than nightlife or trendy scenes.
-The town attracts young families, retirees, and second-home buyers seeking authenticity over flash.
+The town attracts young families, retirees, and second-home buyers seeking authenticity rather than the see-and-be-seen culture of South Beach or Bal Harbour.

 Collins Avenue (A1A) remains the primary traffic challenge, though Surfside's compact size limits time spent in congestion.
 Traveling through the one-square-mile town takes 5-10 minutes in normal conditions, extending to 15-20 minutes during peak traffic.